 Mountain Warehouse Traveller Rucksack Review

-The aptly named Mountain Warehouse Traveller Rucksack instantly stood out to me in store, and once I’d tried it on and chatted with the friendly salesman – who was full of great advice, including tips on how to pack and what to take – I felt even more confident.
-I’ve been using this rucksack for over a year now, and it really is the perfect backpack for me!
+The aptly named Mountain Warehouse Traveller Rucksack instantly stood out to me in store.
+Once I’d tried it on and chatted with the friendly salesman – who was full of great advice, including tips on how to pack and what to take – I felt even more confident.
+I’ve been using this rucksack for years now, and it really is the perfect backpack for me!

-The main bag has a 60L capacity, which is the ideal size for my needs, but the Traveller Rucksack also comes with a detachable 20L day-pack, giving the option of a total of 80L storage space.
-I rarely use both bags together, because a whole 80L of stuff on my back turns me into a snail and it’s definitely way too much for me, but my boyfriend is a lot stronger than me and happily uses the full 80L when he needs the space.
-The day-pack can also be clipped on to the straps so that it can be carried on the front if needed (known as double-turtling) which is great for evening the load out!
+The main bag has a 60L capacity, which is the ideal size for my needs.
+But the Traveller Rucksack also comes with a detachable 20L day-pack, giving the option of a total of 80L storage space.
+I rarely use both bags together, because a whole 80L of stuff on my back turns me into a snail!
+But it’s nice to be able to attach them together when I’m checking the luggage in for a flight.
+The day-pack can also be clipped on to the straps so that it can be carried on the front if needed.
+It’s what backpackers call double-turtling and it’s great for evening out the load!

 What I love about the Mountain Warehouse Traveller Rucksack is the comfy hip belt and the adjustable, padded shoulder straps, which mean that the bag fits me perfectly and the weight is spread across my whole body.
 It’s a surprisingly comfy backpack – as long as you’re sensible about weight distribution and don’t fill it with more than you’re capable of carrying (something I learnt the hard way).

 Unzips All the Way Round!